inkdown/inkdown/docs/plugins/community-plugins.md

 # Community Plugins

 Inkdown supports community plugins that extend the application's functionality.
-This guide covers how to create, install, and manage community plugins.
+This guide covers how to create, install, and publish community plugins.

 ## Overview

 Community plugins are JavaScript bundles that use the Inkdown Plugin API.
-They are loaded from the user's configuration directory and have access to the same capabilities as built-in plugins.
+They are loaded dynamically from the user's configuration directory and have access to the same capabilities as built-in plugins.

 ### Directory Structure